Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Anomalies of Water in Lattice Model

-Another explanation for the compressibility anomaly was put forward by Sastry et al.\cite{sastry1996singularity} who argued that a negatively sloped Temperature of Maximum Density (TMD) line can cause a negatively sloped compressibility curve at low temperatures.
-Sastry et al. argued that in the absence of a second critical point and a retracting spinodal, the TMD must curve backwards, and thus have a negative slope in some region of the phase diagram.
-The presence of a negatively sloped TMD then guarantees the existence of a line of compressibility minima (TmC).
-To test whether our model exhibits behaviour consistent with this scenario, we show in Figure ~\ref{tmd} the TMD and TmC lines in the P-T plane.
+Another explanation for the compressibility anomaly was put forward by Sastry et al. \cite{sastry1996singularity} who argued that a negatively sloped Temperature of Maximum Density (TMD) line can cause a negatively sloped compressibility curve at low temperatures, even in the absence of a second critical point.
+To test whether our model exhibits behaviour consistent with this scenario, we show in Figure ~\ref{tmd} the TMD and Temperature of minimum Compressibility (TmC) lines in the P-T plane.
 At atmospheric pressures, the TMD is positively sloped.
 At high pressures above $P \approx 1.4$, the two lines do indeed cross and the TMD becomes negatively sloped, as required by thermodynamic consistency.
-Thus besides the features we observe for our phase diagram reported earlier, the behaviour of the TMD and TmC lines are also consisent with the singularity-free scenario reinforcing the point that the TmC can arise even in the absence of a second critical point.\\
+As we report in the next section, we find that our models exhibit a phase diagram without a liquid-liquid critical point.
+The behaviour of the TMD and TmC lines reinforces the point that the TmC can arise even in the absence of a liquid-liquid critical point.
+It should be noted here that recent work has indicated that the increase in compressibility seen in singularity-free models on lowering temperature does not seem to be sharp enough to explain the experimental data on water \cite{pathak2016structural}.\\